Best Under-Desk Walking Pads for Small Apartments (2026)

 Motor Horsepower (CHP): The Longevity Factor

 ✦ Trusted CHP Brands: NordicTrack, LifeFitness, Sole Fitness, and Horizon Fitness consistently publish accurate CHP ratings.
-Budget brands on Amazon often inflate their peak HP numbers by 30–50%.
+Budget brands often inflate their peak HP numbers by 30–50%.

 Noise Levels: Apartment-Friendly Decibels